snowplow/documentation/docs/getting-started-on-snowplow-open-source/what-is-deployed/index.md

 ## Streams

-The various streams (Kinesis on AWS, Pub/Sub on GCP and Event Hubs on Azure) are a key component of ensuring a non-lossy pipeline, providing crucial back-up, as well as serving as a mechanism to drive real time use cases from the enriched stream.
+The various streams (Kinesis on AWS, Pub/Sub on GCP and Kafka / Event Hubs on Azure) are a key component of ensuring a non-lossy pipeline, providing crucial back-up, as well as serving as a mechanism to drive real time use cases from the enriched stream.

 <TerraformLinks
   aws="https://registry.terraform.io/modules/snowplow-devops/kinesis-stream/aws/latest"